ignite/cli/dev-env-setup.md

-# Set Up Your Starport Development Environment
+# Set up your Starport development environment

 To ensure you have a successful experience developing with Starport, make sure that your local system meets these technical requirements.